cms-L1TK/l1tk-for-emp/README.md

-# Building/Simulating the Hybrid Sommer Chain #
+# Building/Simulating the Hybrid Summer Chain #

-This repository contains the payload project for the Hybrid Sommer Chain - compatible with the extensible, modular firmware framework for phase-2 upgrades.
+This repository contains the payload project for the Hybrid Summer Chain - compatible with the extensible, modular firmware framework for phase-2 upgrades.

 The project can be built against multiple boards, but has so far been implemented for the VCU118 (VU9P).